Hamburger

 United Arab Emirates

 Waiver agreements are commonly used, but their enforceability has not been tested by the UAE courts.
-In theory, there is a principle of estoppel issue which can apply (ie, an employee should not be able to deal with a specific issue in a legal settlement or proceeding for a second time).
+In theory, there is a principle of estoppel issue which can apply (ie, an employee should not be able to deal with a specific issue in a legal settlement or proceeding for a 2nd time around).

 United Kingdom